-The Entreprenora Podcast features whip-smart women founders, sharing candidly about their experiences.
+The Entreprenora Podcast features whip-smart founders, sharing candidly about their experiences.
 Flood your brain with inspiration, ideas, motivation, top-tips (and sporadic doses of off-road nerdiness!).

 Season One: The Early Days